Where to Find Moving Boxes

 6 places to check for free or cheap boxes

 Many stores sell boxes, but you can save a significant amount of money if you know how to find free boxes that you can reuse.
-Here are five places to check if you’re trying to save money on packing supplies.
+Below are six places to check if you’re trying to save money on packing supplies.
+Don’t forget: You can often also find unused packing material at many of these locations.

 1. Local listings sites